SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Exercise 2.2 - Import API package for flights

-After completing these steps you will have imported the API package with the flight data that you have exported from the xflights app in the previous exercise.
+After completing these steps, you will have imported the API package with the flight data that you have exported from the xflights app in the previous exercise.

 1. In the _xtravels_ terminal, execute